-ICSC’s Climate Policy Team (CPT) works on climate finance and policy focused on access, accountability, and research.
-These pillars guide CPT’s vision of an ideal climate finance ecosystem where different sectors such as the academe, civil society, national government agencies, and local actors, contribute expertise in building communities that thrive despite new challenges brought about by climate change.
+ICSC’s Climate Policy Team (CPT) works on climate finance and policy focus on access, accountability, and research, which guide the organization to an ideal climate finance ecosystem – where different sectors such as the academe, civil society, national government agencies, and local actors, contribute expertise in building communities that thrive despite new challenges brought about by climate change.

-On one hand, CPT sustains ICSC’s gains from leading the passage of the People’s Survival Fund (PSF) by ensuring that local government units and various organizations are capable of engaging in PSF.
-CPT leads technical workshops as well with civil society partners through specific systems of interest to create local-specific climate rationales.
-On the other hand, as part of ICSC’s vision of a striking balance between access and accountability, CPT leads the expansion of the Adaptation Finance Accountability Initiative (AFAI+) to a global community of practice, which has now started with Vietnam and Indonesia.
+ICSC led the passage of the People’s Survival Fund (PSF) by ensuring that local government units (LGUs) and various organizations are capable to engage in PSF.
+The organization leads technical workshops with civil society partners to create local-specific climate rationales.
+ICSC also led the expansion of the Adaptation Finance Accountability Initiative (AFAI+) to a global community of practice, which has now started with Vietnam and Indonesia.

 Continuing the expansion of Climate Finance Accountability

 AFAI+ South to South Skillshare with GreenID in Vietnam

 The Adaptation Finance Accountability Initiative (AFAI), an international initiative seeking to track climate finance, intends to create spaces for collaboration across different recipient countries.
 ICSC recognizes that climate finance tracking is crucial and created an Asian community of practice on climate finance tracking and accountability.